Coding Quests

 The Signal Bus Pattern

-As your game grows, you'll have systems that need to communicate across the entire scene tree.
-The player dies and the UI, music, camera, and game state all need to react.
-Connecting all of these individually creates a web of dependencies.
+As your game grows, systems need to talk across the whole scene tree.
+The player dies, and the UI, the music, the camera, and the game state all care.
+Wiring those connections one by one turns into a web of dependencies.

-The solution: a global signal bus.
-An autoloaded script that holds signals anyone can emit or connect to.
+The fix is a global signal bus: one autoloaded script holding signals that anyone can emit or connect to.

 GDScript